hubtype/botonic/docs/docs/webchat/webchat-blockinput.md

 title: Block Inputs
 ---

-For security reasons or to avoid harmful or threatening messages, you can block these inputs:
+For security reasons or to avoid harmful or threatening messages, you can block inputs based on the exclusion rules:

 ```javascript
 blockInputs: [